uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 The `.eslintrc.json` contain the `eslint` configuration.

-The `.env` file contains our enviroment variables.
+The `.env.local` file contains our enviroment variables.

-The `.gitignore` file contains the files that should be ignored by git.